Afoma/My-Hashnode-Blog-Posts/cku7jqpf10axtszs114lk9xyb.md

 ## Interviewing Clerk Hakathon Runner-up And Aviyel Dev Rel

-## Ayodele Samuel Ayodele was one of the Clerk Hakathon Runner-ups.

-Question:
+### The first person to be interviewed is @[Ayodele Samuel Adebayo](@unclebigbay)
+Me:

+Hello Ayodele.
+Good afternoon.

+Ayodele:

+Hello.
+Good afternoon.
+How are you doing today?

+Me:

+I'm good, thanks.
+So, I'm part of the Hashnode technical writing BootCamp.
+And I would like to interview you.
+I hope you don't mind 😊.

+Ayodele:

+Oh nice, please go ahead.

+Me:

 You are a very popular technical content creator.
-Two of your projects have been runner ups in Hackathons, with many positive reviews about them, and many developers love to use your Developer Typing Game Platform, to many developers it encourages them to build something brain-tasking like that, but to beginners it can be an intimidating feat.
-What is your advice to developers who are still trying to get their feet steady in dev world, what was your guide in creating those projects, what was your greatest challenge in build them too ?
+Two of your projects have been runner-ups in Hackathons, with many positive reviews about them, and many developers love to use your Developer Typing Game Platform, to many developers it encourages them to build something brain-tasking like that, but to beginners, it can be an intimidating feat.
+What is your advice to developers who are still trying to get their feet steady in the dev world, what was your guide in creating those projects, what was your greatest challenge in building them too?

-Answer:
+Ayodele:

-thanks a lot Afoma for this questions firstly, I will like to say I wasn't a pro when I built the developer typing game in fact it was the first time I worked with Node js and React together in a single project
+thanks a lot, Afoma for these questions firstly, I will like to say I wasn't a pro when I built the developer typing game in fact, it was the first time I worked with Node js and React together in a single project

-Question:
+Me:
-Wow !
-So what motivated you to create something outside your comfort zone, what kind of resources were more useful to you, and what word of encouragement do you have to give to struggling developers ?
+Wow!
+So what motivated you to create something outside your comfort zone, what kind of resources were more useful to you, and what word of encouragement do you have to give to struggling developers?

-Answer:
+Ayodele:

 It wasn't easy though, never been easy but I know it is achievable, if Catalin and even my big cousin could do it, I should be able to do it too.
 I remember spending 5 days fixing a bug while building the developer typing game, but I didn't quit because.